Isabela192/isabela192.github.io/_posts/2023-02-14-programimng-types.md

 As the name suggests, it is based on logic.
 It deals with symbols and relationships between them.
 [Prolog](https://en.wikipedia.org/wiki/Prolog) and [SQl](https://en.wikipedia.org/wiki/SQL) are good examples of this paradigm.

-- The main takeaways from this type of paradigm are;
+The main takeaways from this type of paradigm are:

 - The code gets more flexible since it depends on the logic, not the order;
 - This makes the program easier to understand since it follows logical thinking.